The OSHA Outreach Program explains workplace hazards, workers’ rights, employer responsibilities, and how to file an OSHA-level complaint.

 There are lots of ways to accomplish safety training that are easy, affordable, and convenient.
 In the end, safety training should be a blessing, not a burden.
 That’s why we offer a selection of training methods so that you can choose the most convenient one for your company.

 Here at Hard Hat Training, our goal is to make safety training easy and affordable.
 Our vision is to help companies minimize accidents and fatalities through consistent, in-depth training.
-Our training materials are frequently updated, enabling us to offer the most thorough, up-to-date, easy-to-use, and OSHA-compliant training options on the market today.
+Our training materials are frequently updated, enabling us to offer the most thorough, up-to-date, easy-to-use, and OSHA Aligned training options on the market today.

-All of our courses comply with OSHA standards and contain all of the necessary safety information related to the specific training topic.
+All of our courses comply with OSHA Requirements and contain all of the necessary safety information related to the specific training topic.
 Our Learning Development and Quality Assurance teams spend hours researching so that we can provide companies with the best and most vital information!

 Our course catalog presents companies with over 200 training topics, and each course is fully narrated and organized to keep the mind engaged.
 There are a lot of ways to accomplish OSHA 10 safety training that are easy, affordable, and convenient.
 We offer our courses in various learning formats.
 We offer onsite courses, online courses, training kits, and train-the-trainer courses.